mrhanna/mrhanna/README.md

 <img src="https://mrhanna.dev/images/logo.svg" align="right" alt="Michael Hanna logo" width="200">

-🎷 I'm a freelance musician and educator actively pivoting into software development — bringing the same discipline, creativity, and problem-solving mindset that shaped my success in performance and teaching.
+🎷 I'm a freelance musician and educator actively pivoting into software development, bringing the same discipline, creativity, and problem-solving mindset that shaped my success in performance and teaching.

-💻 I'm a self-taught web developer with a strong focus on **JavaScript/TypeScript**, **React**, and **modern full-stack architecture**.
+💻 I'm a self-taught developer with a strong focus on **JavaScript/TypeScript**, **React**, and **modern full-stack architecture**.
 My background includes building solo projects that integrate custom APIs, CMS platforms like **Strapi**, and mobile-first UIs with **Next.js**, **Expo**, and **Tailwind CSS**.

 🚀 I'm currently seeking a **junior developer role** where I can grow as part of a collaborative team, continue building great products, and learn from experienced engineers.